WarpRules/WMPInt/documentation_algorithms/karatsuba_multiplication.md

 of zeros can be stopped immediately when there is no carry left.
 In practice this does not slow down the algorithm almost at all.

+Also note that the split of the input numbers doesn't have to be exactly in the middle of them.
+The algorithm works the same regardless of where the numbers are split.
+However, splitting in the middle (or as close to the middle as possible) results in the least amount of operations and thus optimal performance.
+But this is the reason why the algorithm works the same even if the size (in words) of the input numbers is odd, rather than even.
+In this case either the higher part will be one word smaller than the lower, or the other way around, depending on where you decide to split them.
+(Note that if the original input values are of the same size, at no point is multiplying values of different sizes required, even when they have to be split off-middle due to the size being odd.
+All three multiplications will be of values of the same size regardless.)

 ## The math

 Why does this work?